elbolt/LiRI-survey/README.md

-# Power analysis workshop survey
+# Power Analysis Workshop Survey

-A simple Streamlit app for collecting input for a CLARIN-CH & LiRI workshop on statistical power analysis.
+A simple Streamlit app for collecting input for a CLARIN-CH & LiRI workshop on statistical power analysis at [liri-clarin-power.streamlit.app](https://liri-clarin-power.streamlit.app)

 This repository is public for hosting purposes on Streamlit Community Cloud.